CiottiGiorgio/Algorand-Wallet-Manager/README.md

 ![alt text](Screenshots/main_window.png)

 ### Standalone versions
-The user will find a version for each platform of this application that does not require having a Python interpreter and installed packages.
+The user will find below a version of this application that does not require having a Python interpreter and installed packages.

+Windows: Self-extracting 7zip archive.
+Then just run main.exe

 ### File structure
 main.py is the file that runs the application.